 Everyone has a side gig, what’s yours?
 OR when you’re not at PreSonus, what are you up to?

-Recording instrument tracks for producers, working on sound design or mixing/engineering on sessions for hire.
-Teaching applied music theory, ear training and improvisation.
-When I’m not PreSonus’ing, I’m in full-on #DadMode and loving every moment.
+Recording instrumental tracks for singers, producers and working on sound design.
+Teaching applied music theory, ear training plus improvisation to students young and old.
+I’ve started getting into reverse-engineering analog effect pedal circuits.
+When I’m not PreSonus’ing or working on music, I’m in full-on #DadMode and loving every moment.

 Choose a movie title for the story of your life.